IoannisPapadakis/rrrandom/README.md

 <img src="https://github.com/rolkra/rrrandom/blob/master/surgery_aprox.png" alt="example interactive exploration" width="600">

-Getting a difference of 8.7 between treatment and control is not very likely.
+Getting a difference of at least 8.7 between treatment and control is not very likely.
 Only in 13% of the cases we get this result.
-So in other words, we can conclude: The new treatment reduces the recovery time by 8.7.
-The hypothesis, that there is no real difference (the differenece is just a random pattern) can be rejected, with the risk of 13% of beeing wrong.
+So in other words, we can conclude: The new treatment reduces the recovery time by 8.7 days.
+The hypothesis, that there is no real difference (the differenece is just a random pattern) can be rejected, with the risk of 13% beeing wrong.